unionai/unionai-docs/source/guide/data-plane-setup/data-plane-setup-on-azure.md

 To set up your data plane on Azure, you must allow Union to provision and maintain compute resources under your Azure subscription.
 To do this, you will need to provision an Azure app registration with sufficient permissions to an Azure subscription.

-## Selecting Azure Tenant and Subscription
+## Selecting Azure tenant and subscription

 * Select the Tenant ID for your organization.
 Refer to [Microsoft Entra ID service page](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview) from the Azure portal.
 * We highly recommend creating a new Subscription for Union-specific services.
 This helps isolate Service Quotas and Azure costs from your other Azure resources.